 and no, I am not talking about this kind of pyramid!

 At least it’s proper indentation..?
-Anyways, if you are okay about getting a bit nerdy, we can think of it more as a data structure tree.
+Anyways, if you are okay with getting a bit nerdy, we can think of it more as a data structure tree.
 With one root level and many sub-components (nodes) broken down further into their own sub-components.

 This is a top-down approach at programming and a powerful one at that!
 Take a look at the diagram below for a visual representation.